Available public health research data sets

 Substance Addiction Treatment

-The Bureau of Substance Addiction Services (BSAS) manages the Substance Abuse Management Information System (SAMIS), which includes admission, discharge and invoice information on a variety of substance addiction treatment services delivered in over 150 publicly funded treatment agencies, with over 400 separate programs.
+The Bureau of Substance Addiction Services (BSAS) manages Enterprise Invoice/Service Management (EIM-ESM) and the legacy Substance Abuse Management Information System (SAMIS) data.
+These databases include admission and discharge information on a range of substance addiction treatment services delivered in over 200 treatment agencies that receive public funding, with over 1,000 separate programs.

 Other Confidential MDPH Datasets